hindu-comm/mail_stream_advaita-l/2016/06/Avastu._Tucchaa/71__shrImallalitAlAlitaH.md

 very carefully to convey the correct meaning and their difference to us.

-And, if भाष्यकार didn't know about difference of those two, then even I can't claim that I know anything.​
+And, if भाष्यकार didn't know about difference of those two, then even I can't claim that I know anything.

 2016-06-21 11:00 GMT+05:30 V Subrahmanian <v.subrahmanian at gmail.com>: